All About German Shepherd Dog Breed | Training | Puppy | Food | Care |

 Why Might a German Shepherd Not Like The Water?

-German Shepherds are all special; Some may like water, some may not.
+German Shepherds are all special; Some may like water, and some may not.
 If your dog hates water, there may be a reason behind its reluctance or distrust of water.

 They were not exposed enough as a puppy